 My wife's severance was one of the best arrangements she could have imagined.
 She left her job feeling like she had won.
-A year and a half into her early retirement we successfully conceived and gave birth to a baby boy.
+A year and a half into her early retirement we successfully conceived and gave birth to a baby boy!

 Depending on what part of the cycle you retire in, there's a decent chance you could become wealthier in retirement.
 It sounds counterintuitive that we got wealthier after we severed both our salaries, but it's true largely thanks to a raging bull market.

 After I retired, I decided to cross off a bucket list and write a book about how to negotiate a severance package.
-The book is now in its third edition for 2020 and has helped thousands of people quit work early with money in their pocket.
+The book is now in its new edition.
+It has helped thousands of people quit work early with money in their pocket.

 With 12-14 hours more of my day free, I spend 2-3 hours a day writing on Financial Samurai.
 As a result, Financial Samurai now generates enough online income where I can treat my family guilt-free to Filet O' Fishes at McDonald's.
-In the past, I couldn't get past the dollar menu because spending 4.5X more on a sandwich felt ridiculous.
+In the past, I couldn't get past the dollar menu because spending 4.5X more on a sandwich felt ridiculous!

 During the last weekend of my employment, I ran into a huge roadblock.
 I had accidentally e-mailed to my personal e-mail address an old client list.
 HR talked to me on Friday and said they'd get back to me the following week with any potential disciplinary actions.
 I thought my severance package was doomed.